cnbbooks/lfe-sicp/ch1/exercises-4.md

 \end{array}
 $$

-The numbers at the edge of the triangle are all 1, and each number inside the triangle is the sum of the two numbers above it.[^1] Write a procedure that computes elements of Pascal's triangle by means of a recursive process.
+The numbers at the edge of the triangle are all 1, and each number inside the triangle is the sum of the two numbers above it.[^1] Write a function that computes elements of Pascal's triangle by means of a recursive process.

 #### Exercise 1.13